sabeechen/hassio-google-drive-backup/README.md

     icon: mdi:cloud-upload
     url: 'http://hassio.local:1627'
 ```
 You might need to change the `url:` if you use ssl or access Home Assistant through a different hostname.

+### Can I specify what time of day snapshots should be created?
+You can add `"snapshot_time_of_day": "13:00"` to your add-on configuration to make snapshots always happen at 1pm.
+Specify the time in 24 hour format of `"HH:MM"`.
+When unspecified, the next snapshot will be created at the same time of day as the last one.

 ### Does this store any personal information?
 On a matter of principle, I only keep track of and store information necessary for the add-on to function.
 To the best of my knowledge the scope of this is: